 - Add the garlic and cook for 1 minute, or until fragrant; stir nearly continuously.

-- Add the chicken stock (it will bubble up vigorously and steam when it makes contact with your hot pan so use caution), sweet potatoes, oregano, coriander, salt** (See Notes), pepper, and allow mixture to boil for about 12 to 15 minutes, or until sweet potatoes are fork tender and done.
+- Add the chicken stock (it will bubble up vigorously and steam when it makes contact with your hot pan so use caution), sweet potatoes, oregano, coriander, salt** (See Notes about staring with half the quantity of the spices and seasonings), pepper, and allow mixture to boil for about 12 to 15 minutes, or until sweet potatoes are fork tender and done.
 If you poached chicken rather than using rotisserie or leftover, I add the poaching water now to the Dutch oven for extra flavor.
 If you like a super thick soup/stew, then don't add it; it's probably only about 1.5 cups liquid but add it optionally and to taste.

 - Halfway through boiling the sweet potatoes, add the optional mushrooms if you're using them, and add in the shedded chicken so that it can rewarm a bit.